Music Tech Academy

 A student in the music department at Edinburgh Napier University

-Our highly practical courses are aimed at adults new to using music software and those who dabble and are interested in learning more focused approaches to music creation and production.
-This course explores music production through a series of project-based learning tasks.
-You will learn how to use Logic Pro — industry-standard software — to create original tracks and remixes and will develop a solid understanding of workflows and processes associated with music production.
+Aimed at music students aged 14-17, our highly practical courses focus on creating and producing music while also teaching valuable technical skills in the use of music software.
+This course explores music production, recording and music software through a series of project-based learning tasks.
+Students learn how to use Logic Pro — industry-standard software — to create their own original tracks and remixes.
 The projects explored are adaptable to almost any music software and support can be provided for learners who wish to use their own software at home between classes.

 Corin Anderson, Course Tutor discusses the Music Tech Academy in more detail